 To help you find a specialized treatment center, click the following link: Treatment Centers Specializing in Thrombosis or Thrombophilia and Hemophilia Treatment Centers

 Amino’s free online database can help you find healthcare providers that meet your specific needs.
 Reflecting the experiences of more than 200 million people nationwide, the search tool helps you find a doctor based on how much experience they have treating patients like you, your personal preferences, and your financial and/or insurance needs.

 To find a doctor using the Amino database click on the following link: Amino Healthcare Professional Database.
 To best use this tool, start by entering one of these search terms into the search box on the homepage: clotting disorders, hematologist oncologist, deep vein thrombosis (DVT), pulmonary embolism (PE), or thrombosis.

-The American Venous Forum has a useful tool to help you find a vascular surgeon, or to provide more information about venous disease.
+The Society for Vascular Surgery has a useful tool to help you find a vascular surgeon, or to provide more information about venous disease.

 To access this information, follow this link: Find a Vascular Surgeon

 Genetic counseling services, or genetic counselors, can help families at risk for inherited conditions investigate the problem present in the family, interpret information about the disorder, analyze inheritance patterns, interpret risks to family members, and review available management options.
 Genetic counseling may be valuable for those who have questions about hereditary thrombophilia(s) in their family.
 Specifically, genetic counseling may be helpful in answering questions about inheritance, genetic testing of family members, and insurance discrimination.